more-cars/rest-api/README.md

 This needs to be a running instance of the API.
 It can be a local instance, a container in minikube or a cloud deployment - as long as the tests have access to it.

+### Smoke Tests

+There exist no official smoke tests, but the Bruno collection can be used for that under certain circumstances.
+The collection covers every API feature and performs a handful of simple tests for each of them.
+The tests are extremely fast and can be run against every environment.
+The only issue to be aware of is that they create random data.
+So, running them against the production environment is possible, but the test data has to be deleted manually afterward.

+Pick one of the following commands to run the smoke tests:

+* `npm run tests:bruno:local`
+* `npm run tests:bruno:minikube-dev`
+* `npm run tests:bruno:minikube-testing`
+* `npm run tests:bruno:minikube-prod`
+* `npm run tests:bruno:testing`
+* `npm run tests:bruno:prod`

+For more information see the README file in the `bruno` folder, in the project's root directory.

 ### Load Tests

 The load tests are written in TypeScript and will be executed with `Grafana k6`.